 There has been considerable interest by participants to gain hands-on experience with cutting edge tools and techniques to access household modules in order to improve land governance.
 To respond to this interest, we will provide an opportunity to sponsors, partners, and those exhibiting in the innovation fair, to offer master classes or clinics for a limited number of participants in a classroom setting.
 Events will be published in the program book and participation will be by registration only, with the possibility of repeat classes if interest is high.

-If you are interested in offering a masterclass, please fill out the online proposal by November 15th 2014.
+If you are interested in offering a masterclass, please fill out the online proposal.
 Priority to offer a Masterclass will be given to Sponsors.
 In case we receive more proposals than we have rooms available, preference will be given to sponsors.